I choose a committed station

 Coming by train or at least not using your car during your stay is possible in all the resorts of the Alps.
 Yes, but how to get organised?
 To combine train, bus and carpooling on the same journey, Valloire, Pralognan-la-Vanoise, Saint François-Longchamp, Sainte Foy Tarentaise, La Toussuire and Morzine-Avoriaz have formed a partnership with Tictactrip.

 La Clusaz has joined forces with the Mov'ici platform, which puts travellers in touch with drivers who have free places.
 Free shuttles in Brides-les-Bains, an app to find the next bus or train in the Chamonix-Mont-Blanc valley, self-service electric bicycles, electric/hybrid/biocarbon vehicles and shuttles in Auron, Les 2 Alpes, La Plagne and Saint-Gervais Mont-Blanc, initiatives abound.
+The launch of a new multimodal booking platform called Savoie Mont Blanc Express should also simplify travel and encourage clean transport by indicating the volume of CO².

 I opt for eco-responsible accommodation